-Selling and administrative expenses increased as a percentage of revenues to 22.7%, or \$50.4 million, for the thirteen weeks ended February 24, 2007, from 21.8%, or \$44.1 million, for the comparable period in fiscal 2006.
+Our selling and administrative expenses increased to \$147.5 million, or 21.9% of revenues, for the thirty-nine weeks ended May 26, 2007 from \$132.9 million, or 21.7% of revenues, for the thirty-nine weeks ended May 27, 2006.
 The increase in selling and administrative expenses as a percentage of revenues was primarily due to a \$1.6 million increase in our environmental reserves as well as \$0.7 million in severance expense related to the departure of one of our senior executives, both affecting our core laundry operations.
+This increase was slightly offset by decreases in other Corporate and administrative costs as a percentage of revenues.